What is Double-Entry Accounting?

-- Individual accounting terms and entries may create a huge list of the chart of accounts.
+- Individual accounting terms and entries may create a massive list of the chart of accounts.
 Tallying and comparing with those used by others for further analysis would have been cumbersome and time-consuming (plus waste of effort).

-- Creates confusion, and the possibility of multiple entries, thus creating an incorrect balance.
+- It creates confusion, and the possibility of multiple entries, thus creating an incorrect balance.

 - The equality between assets and liabilities (or debit and credit) serves as a check for matching all types of transactions.
 Had this check not existed, the troubles in the system of accounting can be estimated.

 This System forms a strong pillar for the modern-day accounting system.

-This has been a guide to what is Double Entry Accounting system and its definition.
-Here we discuss double entry accounting examples, requirements of such a system and its advantages and disadvantages.
+This article has been a guide to what is Double Entry Accounting system and its definition.
+Here we discuss double-entry accounting examples, requirements of such a system, and its advantages and disadvantages.
 You may also learn more about basic accounting from the following recommended articles –